arnellebalane/arnellebalane.com/source/blog/async-clipboard-api/index.md

 ## Browser Support & Feature Detection

-The Async Clipboard API with text support shipped in Chrome 66 and FireFox 63 (with `readText()` not yet available for Web apps).
-For PNG image support, only Chrome supports it at the time of writing, shipping it in Chrome 76.
-See this [browser compatibility table](https://developer.mozilla.org/en-US/docs/Web/API/Clipboard_API#Browser_compatibility) for more info.
+The Async Clipboard API with text support shipped in **Chrome 66** and **FireFox 63** (with `readText()` not yet available for Web apps).
+For PNG image support, only Chrome supports it at the time of writing, shipping it in **Chrome 76**.
+See this
+[browser compatibility table](https://developer.mozilla.org/en-US/docs/Web/API/Clipboard_API#Browser_compatibility)
+for more info.

-We can take advantage of this API already on browsers that support it by using feature detection, by checking if `navigator.clipboard` is present.
+We can take advantage of this API already on browsers that support it through feature detection, by checking if `navigator.clipboard` is present.

 ```js